Galilee: Tourism

 Galilee is a popular destination for domestic and foreign tourists who enjoy its scenic, recreational, and gastronomic offerings.
 The Galilee attracts many Christian pilgrims, as many of the miracles of Jesus occurred, according to the New Testament, on the shores of the Sea of Galilee—including his walking on water, calming the storm, and feeding five thousand people in Tabgha.
 Numerous sites of biblical importance are located in the Galilee, such as Megiddo, Jezreel Valley, Mount Tabor, Hazor, Horns of Hattin, and more.

-A popular hiking trail known as the yam leyam, or sea-to-sea, starts hikers at the Mediterranean.
-They then hike through the Galilee mountains, Tabor, Neria, and Meron, until their final destination, the Kinneret (Sea of Galilee).
+A popular hiking trail known as the yam leyam, Hebrew for 'sea-to-sea', starts hikers at the Mediterranean.
+They then hike through the Galilee mountains towards Meron to their final destination, the Kinneret (Sea of Galilee).

 In April 2011, Israel unveiled the Jesus Trail, a 40-mile (60-km) hiking trail in the Galilee for Christian pilgrims.
 The trail includes a network of footpaths, roads, and bicycle paths linking sites central to the lives of Jesus and his disciples, including Tabgha, the traditional site of Jesus's miracle of the loaves and fishes, and the Mount of Beatitudes, where he delivered his Sermon on the Mount.
 It ends at Capernaum on the shores of the Sea of Galilee, where Jesus espoused his teachings.